victorioustone/victorioustone/README.md

 ### Hi, I'm Victoria 👋🏻

-I'm a system analyst 🛠️
+I'm a System Analyst 🛠️
 However, I get the best of both worlds – I'm interested in Data Science 📊

 I got a CS degree 🎓, and [here is my graduate work (in Russian)](https://github.com/victorioustone/cityfarming), where I analyse the cross-influence of microclimate, lighting, and soil parameters in the vertical farm of the “Fundamentals of Biotechnology” of the Russian Academy of Sciences.